 - Instruction on business basics and techniques for evaluating the feasibility of participant’s business concepts and foundational knowledge required to develop an actionable business plan

 - Introduction to SBA resources available to access start-up capital, technical assistance and contracting opportunities

 - Connection to resources in participant’s local communities

 V-Wise is a program intended for women veterans.
 Again, you don’t need a business plan, you just need to be entertaining the idea.
 If you’re thinking about running your own business one day, you can take this course in three parts.
 The first part is 15-days of online training.
 It’s similar to taking an online class, with group forums and an instructor facilitating the discussions.
 After you’ve completed the 15-days online you can then attended a conference provided by the program.
 It only cost $75, and while you have to provide your own travel, they do provide lodging and most of your meals.
 They invite successful businesswomen to come and speak and then provide you with a third phase after you leave, where you will receive ongoing mentorship to help launch and grow your business.

 Ignite is another program for women veterans.
 This program is like V-Wise, which falls under the Veteran Women Igniting the Spirit of Entrepreneurship program.
 Unlike V-Wise, Ignite is only one-day and costs $25.
 You’re also required to pay for your own lodging and transportation, but they do provide meals for the day.
-They invite experts, local and military friendly business, acclaimed speakers, resource providers, and other successful veteran women and military spouse entrepreneurs.
+They invite experts, local and military-friendly businesses, acclaimed speakers, resource providers, and other successful veteran women and military spouse entrepreneurs.
 According to their website, during the program, they provide the following: